SoftInstigate/restheart-vagrant/README.md

  1. `cd` into the cloned repository folder
  1. run `vagrant up --provision`.
 It will take several minutes, depending on your Internet connection, as it needs to download and install the JDK 8, all MongoDB packages and the **latest binary release of RESTHeart**.

  The provisioning process adds two entries in `/etc/hosts` in your Linux or Mac OSX host machine (if you run Vagrant on Windows it will be different, but we have not tested this with Windows yet).

-In this phase you might be required to enter your host's password, so that the file can be updated.
+ *Note*: In this phase you might be required to enter your host's password, so that the file can be updated.

 > Usually we have found that the mongod service does not bind correctly after creation, so you can log-in the VM (`vagrant ssh db`) and issue `sudo service mongod start`.
 This happens only once after the very first `vagrant up`.